psanford/awsv4signer/README.md

 }
 ```

+The above example can be found in [examples/s3ls](examples/s3ls).

+For a working example of storing your secret access key in your TPM, see [examples/tpmsigner](examples/tpmsigner).

 ## Copyright

 Code in internal/awssign is derived from https://github.com/aws/aws-sdk-go.
 Copyright for that code can be found in NOTICE.txt.

+## Credits

+This work was inspired by the demo @salrashid123's demo in https://github.com/salrashid123/aws_hmac.